Netz00/nextjs-starter-devcontainer/README.md

 - **Tailwind CSS** – for a utility-first approach to styling.
 - **ESLint & Prettier** – to enforce consistent code style and catch common issues.
 - **Webpack Obfuscator** – to protect your client-side code via smart obfuscation.
-- **Dev Container** – preconfigured environment using the official Node.js & TypeScript dev container image.
+- **Dev Container** – preconfigured environment using the official Node.js & TypeScript dev container image with preinstalled VS Code extensions.

 ## Getting Started